DavidVujic/_tics.js/README.md

 ##The "it just works" scenario
 Initialize the library and provider:

-(you can also provide the init method with a list of providers)
+(you can also provide the _tics.init method with a list of providers)

 ```javascript
 // initialize the provider